ofloveandhate/bertini_real/README.md

  The necessary input files for Bertini_real are:

 1. The same Bertini `input` file from which the user acquires a numerical irreducible decomposition;
-2. The `witness_data` file created by Bertini after computing a numerical irreducible decomposition.
+2. The `witness_data` file created by Bertini 1 after computing a numerical irreducible decomposition (`tracktype: 1`).

 Many systems have multiple components.
 Bertini_real therefore processes `witness_data` for each component, and offers the user a choice if there is one.
 That is, if there is a single component of dimension one or two, Bertini_real will automatically and implicitly decompose that component.
 If there are multiple components, Bertini_real will prompt the user for their choice.
 They may only decompose a single dimension at a time, but they may elect to decompose as many components as they wish simultaneously, provided that they all have the same deflation sequence.
 For example, the system in \S\ref{sec:curveexamplefrompaper}  has multiple components of dimension one, some of which are nonsingular, and several of which must be deflated.
 The images in this example were produced by decomposing several components at the same time.